revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-A parameter is a special kind of variable, which is used in a function to provide a piece of information or input to a caller function.
-These inputs are called arguments.
-In C#, the different types of parameters are as follows:
+A parameter is a special kind of variable, which is used in a function to provide a piece of information or input to a caller function.These inputs are called arguments.In C#, the different types of parameters are as follows:
 - Value type
 - Reference type
 - Output type